nak0x/Mundara/README.md

 ├─*─ Track/       # 3D Tracking with OpenCV
 ├─*─ Doc/      # Documentation for the project
 ├─── Models/      # 3D models used during the projects
-└─── README.md
+├─── Design/      # You can find the DA and graphics assets for the projet here └─── README.md
 ```
 Each starred subfolder is a standalone Git repository (submodule) with its own README and setup instructions.